-- To view previous live streamed services, please visit the SPUC YouTube channel found HERE.
+- To view recordings of the Sunday services, please visit the SPUC YouTube channel found HERE.

-You are also invited to download the Prayer for Home Resource document posted below and to listen to previously recorded services found under the Public worship link.
+You are also invited to download the Prayer for Home Resource document posted below.
 Our weekly Bible Study can be found on our Blog pages.

 What are the Elements of Public Worship at SPUC?

 The Prelude is a time of gathering of focusing thoughts on God and away from the outside world.
 The music, whether arrangements of hymn tunes or free works, is chosen to reflect the mood of the service and any seasonal aspects.